UIKit0/MathParser/README.md

 Supports build-in functions and user-defined variables.
 Implemented using a client-server model.

 It is written in *C#* and uses *WCF* for communication and *WPF* for the GUI.
-Uses the *Shunting-yard algorithm* to parser the mathematical expressions.
+Uses the [Shunting-yard algorithm](http://en.wikipedia.org/wiki/Shunting-yard_algorithm) to parse the mathematical expressions.

 Role of each component:
 - *MathParserLib*: implements the math expression parsing and evaluation functionality.